 When Should You Contact a Lawyer After an Accident?

-You may avoid issues with the statute of limitations by contacting a personal injury attorney in Indiana immediately after an accident.
-You do not have to wait a set period of time before seeking legal assistance.
+You may avoid issues with the two-year statute by seeking legal representation from a personal injury attorney in Indiana immediately after an accident.
+You do not have to wait a set time before you begin the process of filing a personal injury lawsuit.

-Getting help right away can also make it easier for your lawyer to build your claim.
-For example, your lawyer may speak with witnesses before they forget what happened and collect evidence before it disappears, building a stronger claim to bring you damages.
+Getting help right away can make it easier for your lawyer to build your compensation claim.
+For example, your lawyer may collect witness statements before they forget what happened and gather evidence before it disappears, building a stronger claim to bring you damages.

 What Compensation Can You Get Through a Personal Injury Claim?

-Filing your personal injury claim on time can allow you to secure funds to cover all your losses in Indiana.
-You may receive damages to address your:
+Filing your personal injury claim on time can allow you to secure funds for financial recovery.
+You may receive several kinds of damages.
+While every case is different, they may include

 Learn More About Filing a Claim in Indiana

-How long do you have to file a personal injury claim in Indiana?
+How long do you have to file a personal injury claim with an insurance company in Indiana?
 Generally, you have about two years, though the exact time may vary based on your circumstances.
-Find out more with our team at Vaughan & Vaughan when you call or fill out our online contact form.
+If you intend to seek financial compensation after an accident, it is important to know the law.

 We Will Demand